 Bill Thomas has practiced law in Durham County since 1979 and has substantial experience litigating serious criminal and complex civil cases in federal and state courts.
-For more than 30 years he has served as a zealous advocate for the rights of the individual in cases involving criminal law, catastrophic injury, wrongful death and eminent domain (land condemnation).
+For almost 40 years he has served as a zealous advocate for the rights of the individual in cases involving criminal law, catastrophic injury, wrongful death and eminent domain (land condemnation).

 Honors and Awards

 Bill has been voted by his peers as one of “The Best Lawyers in America” which is considered to be a singular honor conferred on a lawyer by his peers.
 Additionally, his recognitions include membership in the National Trial Lawyers, Top 100 Lawyers, a “Best Lawyer in North Carolina” by NC Magazine, a Member, National Top One Percent, National Association of Distinguished Counsel, “Top Lawyers in Corporate America” in Corporate Counsel Magazine in Criminal Defense.
 He is also a member of one of the most prestigious groups of trial lawyers in the country, the Million Dollar Advocates Forum.
 Bill was honored by North Carolina Super Lawyers Magazine®.
 Only 5% of the state’s lawyers are named by Super Lawyers®.
 Bill has an AV Preeminent® rating from Martindale-Hubbell, the highest peer rating available for legal skill and ethics.
 Bill has also been a guest commentator on many local and national television programs including CBS Morning News, ABC Good Morning America, CNN News, CNN, and Court TV